somefunAgba/autosgm/README.md

 # 1. use moment estimation as part of the lr,
 # The rest of the configuration remains the same, except in lr_cfg.

+# RMSProp
-# use RMSProp: Plain SGM, moment estimation, coupled weight-decay
+# Instance: Plain SGM, moment estimation, coupled weight-decay
 opt1 = AutoSGM(
     model.parameters(),
     lr_cfg=(True, 1e-3, 0),